sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-python-installation.rst

 Install prophet package on databricks
 -------------------------------------

-Install needed python package for prophet using init script on databricks cluster
+Install the needed python package for prophet using Init script on databricks cluster.

 ::